 Transcript Requests: The Wake County Public School System provides each currently enrolled senior with three (3) official transcripts per year at no charge.
-After receiving written permission from the parent, these transcripts will be sent to any college, university, or organization requested.
+All requests for transcripts must be made through the online system (Scribbles); these transcripts will be sent to any college, university, or organization requested.
 In order for a transcript to be "official," it must be sent from the high school office to the college, university, or organization without the student or parent handling it.
 In addition to the three free transcripts, there is no charge for the following: